un-ts/toml-tools/README.md

 - Low level **Infrastructure** (Toml Lexer & Parser) with advanced capabilities to support the complex scenarios described above.
-- Toml (end user) **Tooling** (Beautifier/Compiler/Schema Validator/...) that is implemented using the advanced low level infrastructure packages.
+- Toml (end user) **Tooling** (Beautifier/Compiler/Schema Validator/...) that would be implemented using the advanced low level infrastructure packages mentioned above.

 ## Status